input-output-hk/catalyst-engineering/guides_and_processes/engineering_meetings.md

 **Inputs / Preparation:**
 - Ensure all demonstration items are ready and accessible.
-- Prepare brief talking points or a short walkthrough for each completed feature.
+- Prepare brief talking points or a short walk through for each completed feature.

 **Expected Outputs:**
 - Stakeholder feedback on the completed increments.